Simplifying Zero Trust Security for AWS with Teleport

 - root

-5. Apply your changes by running the following command:
+5. Apply your changes by saving and closing the file in your editor.

 Step 3/6.
 Establish trust between clusters